SpindleMonkey/project-1/README.md

 ---

 ### approach taken

+7/17/17: Game is playable!
+The final product is a state machine encapsulated in 2 files: game.html and js/app.js (with css/styles.css for the styling).
+When game.html is loaded, a routing function, route(), is called that decides where we are in the game, and calls the function corresponding to the next state.
+When the end of the game is reached, the state machine is exited and the users are returned to the landing page.

 7/16/17: Finally figured out why I was getting form values from 2 different forms--I was missing the closing form tag on the first form.
 Once that was fixed, I worked through the rest of the game states and finally, FINALLY, was able to play a full game.